Mind mapping resources

 First of all, log in to Mindomo and save your mind map locally (Mindomo file button -> Save Local item).
-Remember, you must have premium subscription in order to proceed.
+Remember, you must have a premium subscription in order to proceed.
 The mind map will be saved on your computer and it can be opened with Mindomo Desktop.

 Also, if you want to synchronize your local mind map with the online map you have to open it with Mindomo Desktop and click on the sync button.
-Another method would be to open Mindomo Desktop, click on the "Open" map button and open your online mind map.
+Another method would be to open Mindomo Desktop, click on the "Open" map button, and open your online mind map.
 Once the mind map is opened you have to save it locally (Mindomo file button -> Save As button).

 Now, you know how to create mind maps with mind mapping tools.
 What are you planning to do with all the information that comes out of your brain?